attdevsupport/att-html5-sdk/README.md

 	<code>gem install sinatra</code>

 	except that you may need to look at any error messages to install missing components or dependent gems.
 The messages are not exactly friendly.
+3a.
+Common gems that will be used to run this project are:
+	1. jsduck
+	2. thin
+	3. crack
+	4. mechanize
+	5. uuid
+	6. immutable_struct
+	7. rest-client

 4. One thing that helps is that if you get the rubyGem name approximately right, the gem install will often suggest an alternative after a long pause, which usually is correct.
 5. You may need to install the thin server <code>gem install thin</code> on top of sinatra, which fixes a bug that prevents sinatra from running.